 FRAME DAMAGE HAZARD Because of its weight, the conveyor should be placed on a trailer, and tied down, for transportation over long distances.

-- 1. Clear work area of bystanders and children. - 2.
-Attach the hitch assembly.Use the jack to raise the hitch and drawbar. - Lower the drive wheel axle, raising the deck.
+- 1. Clear of the area of bystanders, and children. - Lower the drive wheel axle, raising the deck.
 Install the axle locking pins into the frame beside each drive wheel to secure it for transport.